egXcoder/Study-Repository/security/RSA/https.md

 - server can sign the data being sent to client with private key (CertificateVerify) and send the public key as well
 - browser can use the public key to double check CertificateVerify to make sure all good

-### Problem And Solution:
-even with the top implemented, a man in the middle can have his own combination of private key and public key and act as if he is the server
+still even with the top implemented, a man in the middle can have his own combination of private key and public key and act as if he is the server

 what we can do
 - we need a certificate authority which will say example.com have this public key